Hindi Belt: Geography and demography

 The highly fertile, flat, alluvial Gangetic plain occupies the northern portion of the Hindi Heartland, the Vindhyas in Madhya Pradesh demarcate the southern boundary and the hills and dense forests of Jharkhand and Chhattisgarh lie in the east.
 The region has a predominantly subtropical climate, with cool winters, hot summers and moderate monsoons.
 The climate does vary with latitude somewhat, with winters getting cooler and rainfall decreasing.
 It can vary significantly with altitude, especially in Jharkhand and Chhattisgarh.

 The Hindi Heartland supports about a third of India's population and occupies about a quarter of its geographical area.
 The population is concentrated along the fertile Ganges plain in the states of Uttar Pradesh, Madhya Pradesh, Chhattisgarh, Jharkhand and Bihar.

 Although the vast majority of the population is rural, significant urban cities include Chandigarh, Panchkula, Delhi, Lucknow, Kanpur, Raipur, Allahabad, Jaipur, Agra, Varanasi, Indore, Bhopal, Patna, Jamshedpur and Ranchi.
 The region hosts a diverse population, with various dialects of Hindi being spoken along with other Indian languages, and multi-religious population including Hindus, Muslims, Sikhs along with people from various castes and a significant tribal population.
-The geography is also varied, with the flat, alluvial Gangetic plain occupying the northern portion, the Vindhyas in Madhya Pradesh demarcating the southern boundary and the hills and dense forests of Jharkhand and Chhattisgarh separate the region from West Bengal and Odisha.

 Political sphere

-Over the years political development in some of these states has been dominated by caste-based politics, but this has changed somewhat in recent years.
-In 2019 election, 226 members from the Hindi belt states had been elected to the Lok Sabha.
+Political development and climate in these states since Indian independence has been dominated by caste and creed based politics.
+Politically these states has been mostly been dominated by mainstream national parties like Congress and BJP for the past few decades.
+They also have been crucial for winning national elections due to their relatively large population size and political influence.